fracturelabs/TwitteRSS/README.md

 There are probably more things than this, but at least the following could use some work:
 * Only request tweets that are new since the last run
 * Add filtering by the presence (or lack of) urls
-* Try to read original tweets from retweets and quotes to show the html inline instead of just a link

 ## Contributing